Citigroup’s second-quarter results underline tough Wall St trading

 The US retail operation, which struggled last year, grew 3 per cent, as the crucial Citi-branded cards division picked up momentum.

-Citi shares have rallied by 40 per cent so far this year, nearly doubling the performance of the S&P 500, as investors have become more confident that the bank can hit its 2020 target of return on tangible common equity (ROTCE) of 13.5 per cent.
-ROTCE was 11.9 per cent for the second quarter, unchanged from the first. – Copyright The Financial Times Limited 2019
+Citi shares have rallied by 40 per cent so far this year, nearly doubling the performance of the S&P 500, as investors have become more confident that the bank can hit its 2020 target of return on tangible common equity of 13.5 per cent.
+The return was 11.9 per cent for the second quarter, unchanged from the first. – Copyright The Financial Times Limited 2019